ptsteadman/notebook/stories/summer-of-entropy.md

 astrological signs or personality types.
 The Nazi thing though.
 Finish the job.

-He spent about an hour reading through Elkie's chat logs.
-There weren't any obvious red flags, just nothing interesting, nothing hopeful.

 <hr>

 That evening, Chris met an old friend in front of her apartment in Brooklyn.
 He was buying some Ritalin from her, to use that weekend at Whole Foods.
-Things felt unusually surreal.
+He felt very far away from things.

 "How are you?"
 Justine asked, after placing the small pills in Chris's hand.